 - Material that is suitable for inclusion in an appendix (descriptions of datasets, models, techniques, etc.)

 - Additional figures and/or text that would be considered more appropriate as part of the article itself

-All authors are strongly encouraged to store relevant datasets in official repositories as described in Data Archiving and Citation.
+All authors are strongly encouraged to store relevant datasets in official repositories as described in Data Policy and Guidelines.
 If this is not possible, small datasets can potentially be included as supplements if necessary.

 Journal Editors and, if requested, peer reviewers will evaluate electronic supplements using the same scientific standards as are used for the rest of the manuscript to determine if they are appropriate and truly supplemental.

 Editors will have the ultimate responsibility for determining whether the supplement is appropriate and acceptable.
 Authors should provide a short justification to the editor that explains how the supplement will benefit the readers of the article, and why the material is not included in the article.
 Supplements of excessive length will not be approved.

 Supplemental Material should be uploaded separately from the main manuscript file.
 Standard formatting requirements for the technical journals and BAMS do not apply.
 The “Supplemental Material” item type should be used for all supplementary files.